-A 'Love Actually' Short Film Sequel Is Finally Happening To Answer All Our Lingering Questions
+A 'Love Actually' Sequel Is Sort Of Happening

 The age of endless nostalgia, sequels and remakes is yielding some very juicy fruit: a Love Actually sequel is coming at you this year.
 That's right kids, not next year, not the year after, but on March 24.
 How and why?
 A sequel of sorts is being made to raise money for a British charity.
 The short, titled Red Nose Actually, is being made for Comic Relief’s Red Nose Day fundraiser, which will air on BBC One.
 But don't despair if you're based in the US; it will also be shown on NBC’s Red Nose Day Special on May 25.